hildebrandtlab/BiochemicalAlgorithms.jl/docs/src/tutorials/handle_molecules.md

 # How can I determine the element type of an atom (C, N, …)?

-The element of an atom is represented by `elements.jl`:

 ``` julia
 sys = load_pdb(ball_data_path("../test/data/AlaAla.pdb"))
 for atom in atoms(sys)